 Fore Children’s Minnesota Golf Tournament

-Jordan and Jaare’s first annual golf tournament supporting Children’s Minnesota was held on August 21, 2020 at CreeksBend Golf Course in New Prague, Minnesota.
-They raised over $18,000 for Children’s Minnesota!
+In 2020, Jordan and Jaare’s first annual golf tournament supporting Children’s Minnesota raised over $18,000!
+In 2021, they held their second annual tournament at CreeksBend Golf Course in New Prague, Minnesota, and they raised over $21,000 for Children’s Minnesota!

-You can find all the information about the “Fore Children’s Minnesota Golf Tournament” on their Facebook event page.
+You can find information about the “Fore Children’s Minnesota Golf Tournament” on their Facebook event page.